playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 Let's adopt the above click listener and apply it within our `onMounted` lifecycle method.

 We'll also use a callback ref to run a function every time the context menu is open.
-This function will then either do nothing or call `.focus` on the element depending on if it's rendered or not.
+This function will then either do nothing or call `.focus` on the element depending on whether it's rendered or not.

 ```vue
 <!-- App.vue -->